lindsaywaldrop/foilstudy/README.md

 # foilstudy -- An example of performance space creation and analysis

-This repository accompanies the publication Hebdon, He, Battista, and Waldrop (in prep) and contains the necessary code to reproduce the performance-space generation figure therein.
+This repository accompanies a manuscript submission and contains the necessary code to reproduce the performance-space generation figure therein.

 ## Required Software